TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 but modern GPU APIs delegate shader compilation to the application developers instead.

 Shaders can be programmed in many languages, and the format that they have to be compiled to differs per platform.
-_For more background information on why shader compilation is like this, read this article from the developers of the SDL GPU API: https://moonside.games/posts/layers-all-the-way-down/_
+_For more background information on why shader compilation is like this, read [this article](https://moonside.games/posts/layers-all-the-way-down/) from the developers of the SDL GPU API._

 For this guide, we will be writing shaders in the shader language HLSL, because it is the most common shader language in the industry.
-Another language that exists is GLSL, which more common with older GPU APIs and some hobbyist spaces.
+Another language that exists is GLSL, which is more common with older GPU APIs and in hobbyist spaces.

 HLSL is pretty similar to C and C++, so you should be able to pick it up pretty quickly.